jasper-lyons-rhul/audience-of-one/README.md

 The page attempts to load the file, and then when refreshed will display the 'sorry' message – as expected – BUT the audio player is unable to play the file, as it looks like the file isn't properly loaded.

+_Update: Now I've deployed to Heroku it appears erratic – sometimes it works as expected with audio, sometimes not._ 🤷‍♀️

 You can view this buggy behaviour at http://localhost:8000/audionotworking.

 I guess this is something to do with the async nature of the two functions existing together in the if statement, but when I've tried to fix this with a Promise or other workarounds it hasn't worked.